Aspen Logo

 A ribbon of road through aspen and pine, topping out at 12,095 feet—Independence Pass is one of the most scenic routes in the world.
 Here is everything you need to know before tackling one of Colorado's most epic routes on two wheels.

-By Spencer Miller, updated June 2023
+By Spencer Miller, updated May 2025

-Independence Pass near Aspen goes over Colorado's Continental Divide and drops down into Twin Lake.
+Independence Pass near Aspen goes over Colorado's Continental Divide and drops down into Twin Lakes, just outside Buena Vista.
 The only thing better than driving it is being able to look around, with your head in the clouds, spinning on a bike towards the top.
 Summer allows for warm weather and wildflowers, but every local's preferred window to cycle the Pass is during the late spring, once the snow has melted off, and before the road opens to cars sometime around Memorial Day Weekend.
 During that time, it’s described as a “pure” experience—everyone you’ll see along the way has truly earned it, and the only sound comes from the whirring of your chain.

 4,144 feet in 19.5 miles